Fagrell/cleanqt.io-posts/14-aug-2018/post.md

 __Blog post published on [cleanqt.io](www.cleanqt.io)__

-If you try to copy a class that derives from a `QObject` it will result in a compiler error, i.e
+If you try to copy a class that derives from a `QObject` it will result in a compiler error, e.g.

 ```cpp
 class MyClass : public QObject {